ExpediaGroup/styx/ISSUE_TEMPLATE.md

 ## Detailed description
 > Please provide as much detail as possible.
-> Remember that providing sample code and or failing tests it's much faster to understand and fix.
+> Remember that providing sample code and or failing tests makes it much faster to understand and fix.

 ## Acceptance criteria
 > What you expect to happen in a list format.